VPS & Dedicated Hosting: How to Check Backup Dates Using SSH

 - Windows: PuTTY

-- Your server’s IP address or domain name that points to it
+- Your server’s IP or the associated domain name

 Check Backup Dates Using SSH

-Step 1: Log in to your Server via SSH
+Step 1: Log in to your Server thru SSH

 If you haven’t set a root password yet, see how to log in to WHM to get started.